A presentation of some of the performances, beginning from 1995 and until 2018

 Curated by ARTE ry, Turku.

-In a project in the Paimio Sanatorium organized by the ARTE organization and the Titanik gallery in July 2016, my attempt was to research the paradoxical nature of non-standard performance art.
-This project was a response and reaction to the architecture of the Paimio Sanatorium and the design of the hospital furniture by Alvar Aalto.
-In this performance, I regarded the world and in this case a ‘Paimio chair’ designed by Aalto, not as being ‘turned away’ from my perception, but as a performance, which is an advent and an experiment in matter and on the limits of thought.
+A project in the Paimio Sanatorium organized by the ARTE organization and the Titanik gallery in July 2016.
+This project was a response and reaction to the architecture of the Paimio Sanatorium and the design of the hospital furniture by Alvar Aalto, especially the ‘Paimio chair’ designed by Aalto.
 The performance included more permanent archive intervention to the hospital archive vitrines.

 In collaboration with Anzi Sabah Noori and Taina Riikonen.